simsaens/StretchyLayout/README.md

 programming with Auto Layout genuinely pleasurable.

-Most of the code will live in `viewDidLoad` of our `StretchyViewController.swift` class.
+Most of the code will live in `viewDidLoad` of our `StretchyViewController` class.
 Below you can see how the initial constraints are set.

 Our views are declared as private members: